Vodafone Executes Share Buyback Program with Goldman Sachs - TipRanks.com

 More about Vodafone

-Vodafone Group Plc is a multinational telecommunications company that provides a range of services including mobile and fixed-line telephony, broadband, and digital television.
-It operates in various markets worldwide, focusing on delivering connectivity and digital services to consumers and businesses.
+Vodafone Group Plc is a multinational telecommunications company that provides a range of services including mobile and fixed-line telephony, broadband, and digital television services.
+The company operates in various markets worldwide, focusing on delivering connectivity and digital services to consumers and businesses.

 Average Trading Volume: 91,743,781